top1944/duckuments/docs/atoms_80_duckietown_software/00_part_duckietown_software.md

-# Duckietown Software architecture {#part:duckietown-software}
+# Duckietown system {#part:duckietown-software}

+This part describes the Duckietown algorithms and system architecture.

+We do not go in the software details.
-This part describes the Duckietown algorithms/architecture, but without the software details, which have been already talked about at length in [](#part:development).
+The implementation details have been already talked about at length in [](#part:development).

+We do give links to the ROS packages implementing the functionality.